zhjngli/the-principles-and-feelings-cookbook/writing/recipes/2022-07-29-veggie-stir-fry-template/index.md

 Add in your veggies and stir-fry.
 The veggies will likely start to sweat some moisture if you're on a weak stove.
 This is a major transgression for true wok technique, the goal of a stir-fry is to slightly char the outside of the food for flavor, and lock in the moisture.
 But if you care that much go get a portable burner or something.

 When the veggies are mostly done, add in your seasonings or your sauce.
 My mom says adding the salt late in the stir-fry preserves the bright green of the veggie.
 I've never tested this, but who am I to distrust the woman who fed me for most of my life?
-When adding the sauce, make sure to coat the veggies, and let it boil off a little so there's less moisture, and a more concentrated flavor.
+When adding the sauce, make sure to coat the veggies, and let the heat of the wok cook it a little so there's more complex roasted flavors, and less moisture.

+## Base ingredients

+Just some samples of base ingredients that I use.
+Get a feeling for what I use and why I use it, and experiment with the spices or ingredients that you like.

+### Garlic

+Garlic tastes great, when would you not use it?
+Never.
+Except when cooking something like garlic chives, which already has a garlicky flavor.
+So the answer is still never.
+If you disagree, stop reading and go home.

+### Ginger

+I almost never do this because I'm lazy, and I like to use ginger for meat applications more than veggie applications.
+But it's totally reasonable to add a light refreshing difference to the stir-fry.

+### Dried shrimp

+This has a ton of umami, it's fantastic.
+I use it for veggies that don't have a lot of flavor on their own and need an extra boost.
+Or just to add extra complexity.

+### Fermented black beans

+This has a funkiness, and complements umami ingredients very well.
+I'll often use it with the dried shrimp.
+It can be a little salty, so probably use less salt later.

+### Spices

+Most often I'll only use some chili flakes for heat, or some crushed sichuan peppercorns for a floral, citrus note, but not enough to make the resulting dish numbing.
+Other spices are totally viable too, experiment with it!

 ## Sauces

 ## Table of combinations